enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 to reconstruction).
-Note that the arrays in ``priml_map`` and ``primr_map`` should have arrays that are large enough to store cell-centered quantitites so that they can be reused to hold the face-centered fields along each dimension.
-In the context of this function ``passive_lists`` is effectively concatenated into one list of keys.
+Note that the arrays in ``priml_map`` and ``primr_map`` should have arrays that are large enough to store cell-centered quantitites so that they can be reused to hold the face-centered fields along each dimension. ``passive_list`` is used to specify the names (keys) of the passively advected quantities that are to be reconstructed.

 The ``int EnzoReconstructor::immediate_staling_rate()`` method is provided to determine the amount by which the stale depth increases